+Brooks, who spent years at that university, seemed a true professor.
 Runner, whose Redlands presence as an athlete, coach and, ultimately, director of athletics, was fond of track.
 He’d competed.
 For years, he coached.

 It started in age-group races in the late 1960s, starting an eventual period of about 30 years, until she became an over-40 Masters runner in 1997.
 In between, there was plenty to remember.

 By 1975, Kleinsasser was running at Redlands, primarily because internationally-renowned Bulldog coach Vince Reel had come out of retirement.
 Reel, in fact, met her halfway, training her somewhere in California – between Redlands and Azusa.
-Kleinsasser gave great runs in both the 400 and 800.
+Kleinsasser gave runs in both 400 and 800.

 A YEAR IN REDLANDS